 The Nobel Prize for Otto Hahn

 In 1945 Otto Hahn was awarded the Nobel Prize in Chemistry for 1944 for the discovery and radiochemical detection of nuclear fission (it was not awarded until 1946).
-Lise Meitner and Otto Frisch were not considered, and even in the following years they were not awarded this honour, although several physicists – including Otto Hahn himself – nominated them for the Nobel Prize in Physics.
+Lise Meitner and Otto Frisch were not considered, and even in the following years they were not awarded this honor, although several physicists – including Otto Hahn himself – nominated them for the Nobel Prize in Physics.
 The non-award to Lise Meitner and Otto Frisch is not comprehensible from today’s point of view, above all because the two wrote the theoretical explanation for the phenomenon in Stockholm.

 From 1947, Lise Meitner headed the nuclear physics department of the Physics Institute of the Royal Institute of Technology in Stockholm and held various visiting professorships at US universities.
 In the post-war period Lise Meitner received numerous honours all over the world, especially in the Federal Republic of Germany, for example the first “Otto Hahn Prize for Chemistry and Physics” in 1955.
 In 1959, the “Hahn-Meitner-Institut für Kernforschung” (HMI) was officially inaugurated in Berlin by the then Governing Mayor Willy Brandt – in the presence of both namesakes.
 Lise Meitner always came to Germany for all these occasions, but also for private visits.

 In 1960 Lise Meitner moved to her nephew Otto Robert Frisch in Cambridge, where she was to spend the last eight years of her life.
 Until her death at the age of 89, she advocated the peaceful use of nuclear fission.
 Lise Meitner died on 27 October 1968, a few months after Otto Hahn.